 It’s all connected.
-SimCity and its spinoffs many not include any formal matrix algebra in their software, but the game could certainly be represented as a matrix algebra practical application.
-Put money anywhere in the game, money flows out through the economy.
-Take money away anywhere, and depressive ripples flow out.
+SimCity and its spinoffs may or may not include any formal matrix algebra in their software, but the game could certainly be represented as a matrix algebra practical application.
+Put money anywhere in the game, it flows throughout the economy.
+Take money out of the game, and depressive ripples flow out.
 A rising tide carries all ships.

-A lack of flow, whether water or cash, grounds everyone.
+But a lack of flow, either water or cash, grounds everyone.

 In fact, one of the surprising capitalist insights from Karl Marx was that the problem in a depression is not a lack of capital, nor capacity.
 In a depression, the problem is simply that capital is withdrawn from the system.
 That, perhaps, might explain why the New Deal and the first aid packages to post-WWII Europe were not more successful.
-Perhaps they did not get enough money flowing, they didn’t get the capitalist to release his capital.
+Perhaps they did not get enough money flowing, the contributions weren’t enough to get the capitalists to invest their capital.

 It’s a Wonderful Life

 Which is fine for Bain and its investors.
 What the rest of us need to ask is, What do those activities do to our economy overall?
 One of the vulnerabilities of a free market is that it is possible to increasingly concentrate wealth in the hands of a few, which if not reinvested causes the overall economy to decline.
-We might argue, in fact, that this was one of the central Colonial problems that launched the United States: much more money was flowing out of the colonies than was coming back in.1)There are arguments that the Colonies cost the English more than they made.
+We might argue, in fact, that this was one of the central Colonial problems that launched the United States: much more money was flowing out of the colonies than was coming back in.
+(I should note that there are arguments that the Colonies cost the English more than they made.
 But that was only from the Crown’s view.
 The private corporations and individuals who traded with the colonies, particularly those with a monopoly on their aspects of the trade (including many in the nobility who had no qualms about the obvious conflict of interest), were making a killing.
-If everyone had been losing money, the English would have let us go with their blessing.
+I can say that without a jot of evidence, based on simple economics: if everyone had been losing money, the English would have given us our independence with their blessing.)

 In the iconic film It’s a Wonderful Life, the local heavyweight Henry F. Potter makes a fortune, but he does it by strangling the town.
 In fact, we could argue that the whole impact of Jimmy Stewart’s character, George Bailey, was that he kept the community healthy, he kept the money flowing, at the expense of his bank’s larger profits.
 This point may or may not have been a conscious message in the film, but it was a pressing social concern at the time.
 When the movie was released in 1946, America was coming out of WWII, and the effects of the Great Depression were still present.
 To recover, Americans needed to get money flowing through the system again, rather than being held in a few miserly fists.